cea-hpc/wi4mpi/README.md

 $ make -j 4 && make install
 ```

+You may use the following environment variables to customize the configure and build steps :
+WI4MPI_COMPILER=<INTEL, GNU, PGI, LLVM, ARMCLANG, FUJITSU>

+WI4MPI_RELEASE=<DEBUG, RELEASE, GCC_JITI>

 ## Quick start

 WI4MPI dedicated launcher available in /path-install/wi4mpi-%version/bin/mpirun allow an easy use of the